 - Hiring: https://www.yourorganisation.com/careers (link to security-related job vacancies in your organisation).

 Operating a VDP can help to build a strong cyber security culture within organisations.
 Specifically, if vulnerabilities are not proactively identified and mitigated, it is likely that organisations will experience a security issue at some point relating to their applications, products or services that potentially results in reputational damage or another form of business impact.
 As such, promoting a strong cyber security culture within organisations should be at the forefront of all modern business practices.
 By promoting a strong cyber security culture, employees, especially developers and engineers, will be more likely to remain vigilant in identifying and reporting vulnerabilities as set out within internal vulnerability disclosure policies.

 The Information Security Manual is a cyber security framework that organisations can apply to protect their systems and data from cyber threats.
 The advice in the Strategies to Mitigate Cyber Security Incidents, along with its Essential Eight, complements this framework.

-Organisations can report security vulnerabilities to the Australian Cyber Security Centre (ACSC).
-Once a cyber security vulnerability is reported to the ACSC, it is recorded and triaged.
-At this time the priority and extent of assistance that is necessary to respond to the security vulnerability is determined.
+Organisations can report vulnerabilities to the Australian Signals Directorate (ASD).
+Once a cyber vulnerability is reported to ASD, it is recorded and triaged.
+At this time the priority and extent of assistance that is necessary to respond to the vulnerability is determined.

 If you have any questions regarding this guidance you can write to us or call us on 1300 CYBER1 (1300 292 371).